viichain/vii-core/src/ledger/readme.md

 # What is a ledger?
-A ledger represents the state of the Stellar universe at a given point in time.
+A ledger represents the state of the vii universe at a given point in time.
 The first ledger in history is called the genesis ledger.

 Every SCP round, consensus decides on which transaction set to apply to the